 The basic principles that allow cannabis clubs to exist in Barcelona are the same for cannabis clubs in Madrid because they are based on Spain’s Constitution.
 To learn more about the specifics of these constitutional protections, READ THIS.

-Essentially, cannabis clubs in Spain are private associations of people who have grouped together for the purpose of managing their own cannabis supply.
+Essentially, cannabis clubs in Madrid are private associations of people who have grouped together for the purpose of managing their own cannabis supply.
 These associations are not open directly to the public and must exist as non-profit associations only.

 2. ) You must be Sponsored by an Existing Member